Apress/pro-asp.net-core-6/typos.md

 The revised statement calls a method that is defined with a generic type parameter, which allows the compiler to highlight problems with argument types.

-(Thanks to Jiong Hui for reporting this problem)
+(Thanks to Jiong hui Luo for reporting this problem)

 ---